gefei/grunt-angular-architecture-graph/README.md

 ### 0.2.4
 - (g1ps) Separated the legend from the graphs.
 - (g1ps) Added the ability to configure which shapes to use.
-- (g1ps) Fixed 0.2.4 breakage.
-Added the ability to configure the colour scheme.